This guide will cover essential information about migrating to Taiwan. Dive in to learn more

-Many other foreigners will choose to live in Taipei due to its ease of access to everything.
-However, Taipei’s expensive and not ideal if you want to save money for any reason.
-You can move to any district in New Taipei and still have easy access to anywhere in Taipei.
+Many other foreigners will choose to live in Taipei due to its easy access to everything.
+However, Taipei’s not ideal if you want to save money for any reason.
+Move to any district in New Taipei and still have easy access to anywhere in Taipei.

-When living outside of Taipei, you won’t have as much English support.
+Living outside of Taipei means you won’t have as much English support.
 But that’s fine if you learn the language or have a Mandarin-speaking spouse.

-When considering places to live, you’ll want to think of the living environment.
+When considering places to live, think of the living environment.

 How To Find an Apartment While Living in Taiwan